Jade, The Essence of Heaven and Earth

 How important was jade to the ancient Chinese civilization?
 The Philosopher Confucius was recorded reflecting on the qualities of this powerful stone.
 “Soft, smooth and glossy, it appeared to them like benevolence; fine, compact and strong - like intelligence.”

-Pure white jade was rare and highly valued in ancient times, reserved in hina for Emperors and royalty.
+Pure white jade was rare and highly valued in ancient times, reserved in china for Emperors and royalty.
 When green jade was introduced it then became the favored color by the elite.

 Jade was often used as intricate ornaments for the very wealthy and symbolized the noble bearings of a gentleman.
 There is a Chinese saying: "The gentleman's morals are like jade."
 Meaning, his comportment is impeccable as jade was prized above silver and gold.